cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 ~~~

 This assumes that B is much larger than 100; that is, each user enciphers
 significantly more than 1600 bytes of data.
-B should be increased by 161 for
+Otherwise, B should be increased by 161 for
 AEAD_AES_128_GCM and by 97 for AEAD_AES_256_GCM.

 Protocols without nonce randomization have limits that are essentially the